SamuelTeigland/SamuelTeigland/README.md

 ### About Me

-I am currently a student at Lipscomb University studying both business and computer science!
-I am currently focusing a lot on learning about web development and design, but also have some experience with databases, data structures and algorithms, cybersecurity, and full-stack development.
-As I continue to learn as a programmer and developer, I would like to work my way into full-stack website development.
-Below are a few of my links if you would like to follow my journey!
+I am a recent graduate of Lipscomb University and I studied both finance and computer science!
+I am current run a small website development company called Website Artificers (https://www.websiteeartificers.com), and I have a YouTube channel where I teach people to learn how to code on their own (https://www.youtube.com/@SamTeigland).

 ---